These Easy Apple Raspberry Muffins are light and moist with a delicious sweet-tart combination of apples and raspberries.

 Instructions

 - Move the oven rack to the middle position.
-Preheat oven to 425°F. Grease one standard 12-count muffin pan with nonstick spray or line with muffin papers.
+Preheat oven to 425°F (220°C).
+Grease one standard 12-count muffin pan with nonstick spray or line with muffin papers.
 Set aside.

-- In a large bowl, whisk together the flour, baking powder, baking soda, and salt.
-Toss the apples and raspberries in the dry ingredients until they are well coated.
+- In a large bowl, whisk together the 3 ยฝ cups all-purpose flour, 3 teaspoons baking powder, 1 teaspoon baking soda, and ยฝ teaspoon kosher salt.
+Toss the 1 cup peeled and diced apples and 1 cup fresh or frozen raspberries in the dry ingredients until they are well coated.
 This will prevent the fruit from sinking to the bottom of the muffins.
 Set aside.

-- In a medium bowl whisk together the sugars, milk, oil, eggs, egg yolk, and vanilla.
+- In a medium bowl whisk together the ยฝ cup granulated white sugar, ยฝ cup brown sugar, ยฝ cup milk, โ cup vegetable oil, 2 large eggs, 1 egg yolk, and 1 teaspoon vanilla extract.

 - Pour the wet ingredients into the dry ingredients and fold together gently with a spatula until just combined.
 Be careful to not crush the raspberries and do not over mix.
 The batter will be thick.
 Allow the batter to rest for 5 minutes.